 In fact, simplicity lies in complexity.
 The key is to simplify its complexity mentally and visually to obtain images people can commit to memory.
 In metaphor, without the repetition of practically identical leaves, ordered according to the structure of the branches.
-People would not be able to remember the tree as an simpler units without deciphering the detail is required to achieve total immersion.
+People would not be able to remember the tree as an than steel, light-weighted, natural, and recyclable for entity.
+Combining the parts into more extensive and simpler units without deciphering the detail is required to achieve total immersion.
 Therefore, it blends with